 I’ve been holding off the “Smart Reply” revolution on smartphones, but it seems that it’s popular enough to have made it over to the desktop version.

 For the uninitiated, Smart Replies are ready-made quick responses related to an email you received.
 It’s a neat time-saver, even though there’s something dystopian and “death-of-language” about the whole thing.

-On this front the new “confidential mode” is the star feature.
+On this front, the “confidential mode” is the star feature.
 It allows you to send individual messages with two-factor authentication, so your recipient requires an SMS confirmation to open them.
 You can also set expiry dates on these emails so that the recipient receives a time-limited link to the email in question.

 For even more security, you can control a recipient’s rights to forward, download, copy and even print your email, blocking them if you’re sending them secrets you’d rather not have shared.

-Gmail has introduced new spam- and scam-protection features in the new update, too.
 There’s a lot of under-the-bonnet stuff that Google claims can combat 99.9% of scams and untrustworthy emails.
 (There’s no way to test that, but hey-ho.)